 Those of you who’ve read this blog for a while may remember my vivid account of my hedonistic 2011 trip there, which occurred around the time I began trading hostel dorms and spots on stranger’s sofas (or in their beds) for private showers.

-My 2015 trip to Israel, on the other hand, which resulted in a semi-viral photo post, saw me sleeping in a swanky Tel Aviv hotel that was only a bit more expensive than what I would’ve booked on my own—that Tel Aviv itinerary was kindly sponsored by Tourism Israel.
+My more recent trip to Israel, on the other hand, which resulted in a semi-viral photo post, saw me sleeping in a swanky Tel Aviv hotel that was only a bit more expensive than what I would’ve booked on my own—that Tel Aviv itinerary was kindly sponsored by Tourism Israel.

 What most of my readers don’t know is that I actually visited Tel Aviv one time before both of these: In 2010, during my long journey the wrong way around the world from China back to Texas.